GRB 221009A

 GRB 221009A was an extraordinarily bright and very energetic gamma-ray burst (GRB) jointly discovered by the Neil Gehrels Swift Observatory and the Fermi Gamma-ray Space Telescope on October 9, 2022.
 The gamma-ray burst was ten minutes long, but was detectable for more than ten hours following initial detection.
 Despite being around 2.4 billion light-years away, it was powerful enough to affect Earth's atmosphere, having the strongest effect ever recorded by a gamma-ray burst on the planet.
 The peak luminosity of GRB 221009A was measured by Konus-Wind to be ~ 2.1 × 10^{47} W and by Fermi Gamma-ray Burst Monitor to be ~ 1.0 × 10^{47} W over its 1.024s interval.
 A burst as energetic and as close to Earth as 221009A is thought to be a once-in-10,000-year event.
-It was the brightest and most energetic gamma-ray burst ever recorded, with some dubbing it the BOAT, or Brightest Of All Time.
+It is the brightest and most energetic gamma-ray burst ever recorded, dubbed the BOAT, or Brightest Of All Time.